Apoorva-11/The-Sparks-Foundation-Tasks/README.md

 #  The Sparks Foundation Tasks

-This repository contains the tasks that I completed while working as an intern for [The Sparks Foundation.](https://www.thesparksfoundationsingapore.org/)
+This repository contains the tasks that I have completed while working as an intern for [The Sparks Foundation.](https://www.thesparksfoundationsingapore.org/)
 - **Internship Category** - Data Science and Business Analytics
 - **Internship Duration** - 1 Month ( January-2021 )
 - **Internship Type** - Work from Home